knobs-dials/touchy/README.md

 - put code here in repository
 - add on-screen swapping to other layouts, switching midi channel, what to show
 - add file config (e.g. for what MIDI device name to prefer)
+- think about other musical concents I want to explore with this
+  - make it smart about chords?